robertfeldt/BlackBoxOptim.jl/design/set_initial_solution_candidate.md

 ### BorgMOEA
  - Currently: Similar to DiffEvoOpt but calls population(problem, opts, nafitness(IndexedTupleFitness{N,F}), ntransient=1).
  - Solution should be same as for DiffEvoOpt but ensure all variants of population method are fixed.

+ ## Chosen solution

+ Simplest is to add a set_candidate!(opt, x) which can set/initialize a new starting point.
+For population optimizers it will be randomly inserted in one position of the population while for the hill climbing style optimizers it will supplant the single, current solution/candidate.